whipowill/quake-mod-scarlet/README.md

 - Enemy bodies can now be gibbed into chunks.

 I think this is really tastefully done and brings Quake up to a level of violence worthy of a Doom successor.
 What's great about how I did this is it doesn't use any additional textures or heavy mods, it just changes the programming of the assets that are already baked into the game.

+You may want to run the game w/ ``-particles 4096`` to double the amount of particles allowed in the game.
+I'm not sure if it's necessary but it might be.

 ## Credits